ghostFaceKillah/mini-self-driving-car/README.md

 Here's a small self driving car project.
 - It is end-to-end - straight from image to motor actions.
 - Read the blogpost form writeup [here](https://ghostfacekillah.github.io/car.html).
-- I did this in 2017 (!), and now I see that this has aged a bit (felt cute might delete later).
+- I did this in 2017 (!), and now I am kinda expert in autonomous navigation and I see that this has aged a bit (felt cute might delete later).
 - It still has a bunch of value, and, please excuse me patting myself on the back, is still quite cool.
 - What's also cool, is that I hacked a small RC car toy instead of buying a premade kit